yan-ash/supervised-machine-learning-challenge/README.md

 ### Found the important features below to see which factor has the most important influrence on helping the lending service companies to give loans.
 ![image](https://user-images.githubusercontent.com/109451707/208416986-88c71736-e7df-4b20-81b0-f3490bb02572.png)

+### Conclusion:
+As we could see from the ananlysis above, the testing data score from Logistic Regression is 0.9941 while that from Random Forest is 0.9919.
+As a result, the Logistic Regression performed better.
+The ROC Curve shows us it is almost perfect.
+We could also observe that the all the important features listed in the bar above.
+Interest-rate is the most important features for the bank to consider whether or not to approve the loan.